Cremyll Maritime Training

-Based in the 1899 “Impregnable Drill Shed” in Cremyll (aka the “Gymnasium”) Cremyll Maritime Training will deliver vocational training in traditional boatbuilding and seamanship skills, as well as providing support to local maritime projects through its role as the first Shipshape Hub South West, part of National Historic Ships UK.
+Based in the 1899 “Impregnable Drill Shed” in Cremyll (aka the “Gymnasium”) Cremyll Maritime Training delivers vocational training in traditional boatbuilding and seamanship skills, as well as providing support to local maritime projects through its role as one of the Shipshape Hub South West, part of National Historic Ships UK.

 Learn With Us